daraperini/learning-javascript-typescript-fokus-new-version/fokus-ts/README.md

 # Fokus - Tasks (New Fokus Version) - TypeScript

-This is the repository with Fokus' TypeScript version developed during Alura's class *TypeScript: the functional paradigm on the front end*.
+This is the repository with Fokus' TypeScript version developed during Alura's class *TypeScript: the functional paradigm on front end*.

 > In progress...